We are searching for

 What Happens If I'm The Victim Of Title Washing?

-Even with all the preparation and research in the world, we all fall pretty to scams at one time or another.
-If you are the victim of a title washing scam, the first step you should take is to report it to a law enforcement agency.
+Even with all the preparation and research in the world, we all fall prey to scams at one time or another.
+If you are the victim of a title washing fraud, the first step you should take is to report it to a law enforcement agency.
 This could be done by going to your local police station, or contacting your state's attorney general.
 You can also make a report to the department of consumer affairs.
 These agencies will take the information you provide and then attempt to apprehend the criminals.
 If successful, you may get compensated for your financial loss.

 How To Avoid Title-Washing Scams

 The best way to avoid any vehicle related scams is by doing extensive research before your purchase.
 Proper due diligence can prevent you from falling victim to title washing by helping you match the provided details with the vehicle history report.
-A high-quality vehicle research tool can provide you with all the information you could want; all you need is a license plate number or VIN.
+A high-quality vehicle history search tool can provide you with all the information you could want; all you need is a license plate number or VIN.
 With these reports, you can make sure you are getting the best possible value, and securing a vehicle that will keep you safe on the road.